Amputation rates following limb salvage at a tertiary care podiatry centre: A retrospective analysis

 Methods

-Patients who underwent either an above knee (AK) or below knee (BK) amputations were monitored by the Surgical and Clinical Team for a period of two months following surgery.
-Prosthetic fitting was initiated after this two-month interval, with subsequent rehabilitation coordinated by the Department of Physiotherapy.
+Patients who underwent either an above-knee (AK) or below-knee (BK) amputation were monitored by the surgical and clinical team for 2 months following surgery.
+Prosthetic fitting was initiated after this period, with subsequent rehabilitation coordinated by the Department of Physiotherapy.

-Quality of life (QoL) was assessed using a validated questionnaire approved by the institution’s Research Committee.
+Quality of life (QoL) was assessed using a validated questionnaire approved by the institution’s research committee.
 This tool forms part of our standard care protocol.
-The full set of questionnaire items is available in the supplementary materials for reference.
+The full questionnaire is available in the Supplementary Material.

 Limb salvage procedures encompassed: